klimb/rust-stargate/README.md

 # Stargate 🌠
-### A Modern UNIX Userland with Object Pipes & Interactive Scripting
+### A Modern UNIX Userland with Built-In Testing, Classes & Object Pipes

-**Stargate** reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful object-oriented scripting shell.
+**Stargate** reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful scripting language featuring **built-in unit testing**, full OOP support, and type-safe object pipelines.
 No more text parsing—embrace object pipelines that are faster and infinitely more expressive.

 ## ✨ Why Stargate?